miletsky/empathic-wp-bootstrap/readme.md

 Consider using https://github.com/miletsky/wordpress-html5-boilerplate as your theme bootstrap

 ## Structure
-* `public` dir - wordpress itself, this should be the root folder of your virtual host.
+* `public` - wordpress itself, this should be the root folder of your virtual host.
-* `private` dir - sql dumps & other stuff which souldn't be accessible over http.
+* `private` - sql dumps & other stuff which souldn't be accessible over http.

 ## Bare installation
 * Configure virtual host with root in public